Complete Guide to Disneyland Rope Drop

 That’s the order we recommend, too.
 Here are some notes on this list…

-You might mix things up without Genie+.
-If you don’t have Genie+, you might start with a ride or two that have Lightning Lanes (that you can’t use) then come back to this list, either starting at the top or in the middle depending on waits.
+You might mix things up without Multi Pass.
+If you don’t have Multi Pass, you might start with a ride or two that have Lightning Lanes (that you can’t use) then come back to this list, either starting at the top or in the middle depending on waits.
 See “All Other Rope Drops” below.
 You might also head to Tomorrowland sooner (but still after a few Fantasyland rides) to squeeze in rides like Autopia, Star Tours, and Buzz Lightyear Astro Blasters.

 Rise of the Resistance Rope Drop

 The Rise of the Resistance rope drop is straightforward.
-If you really want to prioritize Rise of the Resistance and you really don’t want to pay for the Individual Lightning Lane, then you can start your day with Rise of the Resistance.
+If you really want to prioritize Rise of the Resistance and you really don’t want to pay for the Lightning Lane Single Pass, then you can start your day with Rise of the Resistance.

 Since you’re already out of your way for Rise and probably getting off Rise a bit into the morning, it’s fine to go straight to that Lightning Lane after the ride.
 (If you’re thinking “oh, I want to just start with Rise and then head to the Fantasyland rides you mentioned above” then my advice is just that you should be starting in Fantasyland and saving Rise for later.)